NewAlexandria/leadership_readme/remote-work.md

 1. Almost without exception, use the calendar invite to bullet-point-outline the scope of the meeting.  **This is very important to setting the context and expectations**.
 2. When possible, add *links* to shared docs, for anyone who needs to read more for familiarization with the topics that the meeting needs to discuss.
+3. Follow a minimum-docs principle.
+Think of it as the "MVP" of what's needed for the meeting.If you cann't do this with the docs you have, create a list of links that are akin to a slideshow.

 Always leave 5 minutes at the end of a meeting, for closure.
 Make assignments and other followup tasks.
 Set dates, whether specific or rough.
 Set a timer, and don't skip this.
 Accountability works best when we have involvement in the tasks we need to do.